AhmadMananOfficial/maven-fuzzy-factory-analysis/README.md

 The product portfolio also expanded from **one product in 2012 to four products by late 2014**, creating additional revenue streams and reducing reliance on Mr. Fuzzy.
 Meanwhile, the Social Pilot campaign was the weakest major campaign, generating only **$0.4 net profit per session**, compared with **$2.3 for Google Non-Brand**.

 **Overall, the business has built a strong engine for attracting and converting customers.
-The next stage of growth should focus on converting existing traffic more effectively—especially on mobile—while continuing to invest in high-performing search channels, strengthening marketing attribution, and addressing underperforming campaigns.**
+The next stage of growth should focus on converting existing traffic more effectively, especially on mobile.
+While continuing to invest in high-performing search channels, strengthening marketing attribution, and addressing underperforming campaigns.**

 ---